Home » Barcelona » 21 unusual and cool things to do in Barcelona

 👌🏼 Our tip

-After the tour, you can go for a vermut, one of Catalan’s favourite weekend pastime before lunch.
-If you don’t know what we’re talking about, a vermut just means sitting in a bar enjoying a vermouth, some olives, and chips.
-Good places nearby the prison are Senyor Vermut and La Mala Vermut & Tapas.
-For lunch, Restaurant O Retorniño is a great option!
-If you go there, you can’t miss their pop a la gallega.
+If you visit La Model in the morning, you can go for a vermut afterwards.
+If you don’t know what we’re talking about, a vermut just means sitting in a bar enjoying vermouth, some olives, and chips.
+Good places near the prison are Senyor Vermut and La Mala Vermut & Tapas.

 2. Enjoy a picnic in Montjuïc